Marshall Cromer, The Forklift Boss

 If either a trailer’s front or back axles are overloaded (above 34,000 pounds per double axle at the weigh station), then they have to rearrange the trailer’s contents.
 Right at the weigh station.
 The truck cannot leave until it’s below the max gross weight, and its axles are balanced.

+If the truck must make its destination within a certain time frame, this can blow your delivery deadlines.
 You’re losing money for all the time the truck is stationary (and not traveling to its destination).

 UNDER GROSS WEIGHT: